itsDarianNgo/Chatter/chatter/docs/architecture/build_roadmap.md

 - Every service agrees on message shape and fields.
 - At least one example JSON instance per schema passes validation.
 - Versioning rules documented and understood.

+This makes the system contract-driven and reduces rework for persona workers and other services.

 ---